+Common OMDs include tongue tie, tongue thrust, and mouth breathing.
 Discover how OMT can improve your oral function, breathing, and overall quality of life.

 Who Can Benefit From OMT?

-Teeth Clenching/Grinding (Bruxism): Excessive clenching can lead to tooth damage, headaches, and jaw pain.
+Teeth Clenching / Grinding (Bruxism): Excessive clenching can lead to tooth damage, headaches, and jaw pain.

-Recovery From Jaw Surgery: It may take time to regain proper function after surgical interventions.
+Recovery from Jaw Surgery: It may take time to regain proper function after surgical interventions.

 Post-Frenectomy Recovery: Recovering from frenectomies, or tongue-tied procedures, may require help with muscle flexibility and movement.